VeraVisions/nuclide/Documentation/Materials/MatGoldSrc.md

 This way you can add new materials to existing legacy maps without writing a line of code.

 Listed below are definitions for various games and mods.
 Only the changes and additions are listed since the rest are identical.

-The "*" indicates these definitions are not implemented in Nuclide

 ## GoldSrc Games/Mods